Alex Gilbert (adoption advocate): 2015–2017

-In July 2015 Gilbert established an online community and registered charity I'm Adopted to allow adopted people to share their stories.
+In July 2015 Gilbert established an online community I'm Adopted to allow adopted people to share their stories.
 The project is a platform that helps adoptees around the world to share their personal experiences with adoption through social media.
 The project also holds meet-ups and events.
 Since 2019, I'm Adopted also produces a podcast.

 At the end of 2015, Gilbert appeared on Russian television station 1TV's programme Let them Talk, where his biological parents met his New Zealand parents for the first time.
 The show highlighted the early impact of the organisation I'm Adopted.
 In February 2017, Gilbert was a key speaker at an event at the New Zealand Parliament to help raise awareness for I'm Adopted.

 In October 2017 Gilbert went to Russia to visit the orphanage in Arkhangelsk for the first time since he left in 1994.
 He returned to the orphanage the following year.
 Gilbert also talked with adopted teenagers and parents in Moscow for the adoption charity Arifmetika Dobra.

 In November 2017, Gilbert shared a video of his first meeting with his birth father on the social media platform Reddit; the video went viral and was published on the LADbible Facebook page.